Lite-Sparse Hierarchical Partial Power Processing for Second-Use Battery Energy Storage Systems: Methods and Theory

 A mixed-integer optimization is performed to maximize the power utilization.
 For a small number of converters, an exhaustive search can be performed to find the best interconnection.
 For every interconnection, the optimal power flow is found using linear programming

-where $p_j^{\text{bus}}$ stands for the power delivered from $j^{\text{th}}$ battery to the bus, $p_j^{\text{bat}}$ is the output power of $j^{\text{th}}$ battery, $K^{(1)}_j$ is the index set of the Layer-1 converters whose inputs are connected to $j^{\text{th}}$ battery.
-In this optimization problem, the decision variables are the power ratings of $M$ Layer 1 converterS, represented by $p^{(1)}_1 \ldots p^{(1)}_M$.
-The optimization objective (\ref{eqn:opt_layer1_obj}) is to maximize the total power transferred to the bus (i.e. the summation of the power exchange from each battery to the bus).
-Constraint (\ref{eqn:opt_layer1_contraint1}) is the battery input and output power limitation.
+where $K^{(1)}_j$ is the index set of the Layer-1 converters whose inputs are connected to the $j^{\text{th}}$ battery, and $N$ is the number of batteries in the string.
+In this optimization problem, the decision variables are the power ratings of the $M$ Layer 1 converters (represented by $p^{(1)}_1 \ldots p^{(1)}_M$), the power delivered from the $j^{\text{th}}$ battery to the bus (represented by $p_j^{\text{bus}}$), and the output power of $j^{\text{th}}$ battery (represented by $p_j^{\text{bat}}$).
+The optimization objective (\ref{eqn:opt_layer1_obj}) maximizes the total power transferred to the bus (i.e. the summation of the power exchanged between each battery and the bus).
+Constraint (\ref{eqn:opt_layer1_contraint1}) are the battery input and output power limits.
 Constraint (\ref{eqn:opt_layer1_contraint2}) is the power conservation law for each battery.
-Constraint (\ref{eqn:opt_layer1_contraint3}) indicates the direct power transfer from the $j^{\text{th}}$ battery to the bus is proportional to its voltage $V_j$ because all batteries share the same string current $I_{\text{string}}$.
+Constraint (\ref{eqn:opt_layer1_contraint3}) indicates that the direct power transfer from the $j^{\text{th}}$ battery to the bus is proportional to its voltage $V_j^{\text{bat}}$ because all the batteries share the same string current $I_{\text{string}}$.

-At the maximum utilization, the converters will have optimal interconnection and power flow.
+At the maximum utilization, the converters will have optimal interconnection ${K_j^{(1)}}^{*}$ and power flow ${p^{(1)}_1}^{*} \cdots {p^{(1)}_M}^{*}$.
 In general, each converter can be processing a different power, which can be described as the {\it optimal set of processed power}.
 The converter ratings for Layer 1 can be partitioned into sets based on the set of different processed power for each converter.
-For example, for a partitioning that consists of a single converter set, the rating for all the converters will be the highest processed power from the optimal set; for two partitions, the converter with the highest processed power will be one partition and the remaining converters will be rated at the 2nd highest processed power, and so forth for more partitions.
+For example, for a partitioning that consists of a single converter set, the rating for all the converters will be the highest processed power from the optimal set; for two partitions, the converter with the highest processed power will be one partition and the remaining converters will be rated at the 2\textsuperscript{nd} highest processed power, and so forth for more partitions.
 This partitioning strategy results in the lowest aggregate rating for the power converters and hence cost.
 It is worth noting that for a sparse Layer 1, the number of partitions is much fewer than the number of batteries.